bainewedlock/workflowdemo/README.md

   The asset directory will be named after the BK.
   (could have named it like the WorkflowInstanceId but decided against it)
-- I like to use the workflow engine in a simple fashion, just to perform one step after another without passing data or anything.
+- I like to use the workflow engine in a simple fashion, just to perform one step after another, and suspend if something unexpected happens.
 - I like to store all business relevant data in the file system for various reasons. (instead of using workflow-core's db for that) That also means if I want to pass some initial data to a workflow I